otoDB/otoDB/README.md

 ## Setup

-If you use VSCode, we recommend to open [workspace](./otodb.code-workspace).
+If you use VSCode, you can use the [workspace](./otodb.code-workspace).

-Refer to respective readme for the setup each division.
+Refer to respective README's for each component.

 -   [frontend](./frontend/README.md)
 -   [backend](./backend/README.md)